 Most people are aware that you can claim compensation for workplace accident or motor vehicle accidents, but what are the rules when you suffer injuries at the home of a friend, neighbour, or acquaintance?
-Attwood Marshall Partner and QLS Accredited Specialist in personal injury law Jeremy Roche discusses what you need to do to seek legal advice if you are injured on private or public property.
+Attwood Marshall Lawyers Compensation Law Partner and QLS Accredited Specialist in Personal Injury Law, Jeremy Roche, discusses what you need to do to seek legal advice if you are injured on private or public property.

 Can you still claim compensation for your injury?
 How does it affect the owner?